jorabin/KeePassJava2/readme.md

         <groupId>org.linguafranca.pwdb</groupId>
         <artifactId>KeePassJava2</artifactId>
-        <version>2.1.0</version>
+        <version>2.1.1</version>

  at Maven Central.
-Note that the artifactId has become Camel Case compared with release 2.0.1.
+Note that the artifactId has become Camel Case from release 2.1.x onwards.

  There are also separate POMs for the various modules.
 The module structure is illustrated below under [Build from Source](#bfs).